Course pages 2016–17

 Prerequisite courses: Foundations of Computer Science, Object-Oriented Programming

-This course is a prerequisite for: Artificial Intelligence, Complexity Theory, Computer Graphics and Image Processing , Prolog, Advanced Algorithms
+This course is a prerequisite for: Artificial Intelligence, Complexity Theory, Computer Graphics and Image Processing, Prolog and the following Part II courses: Advanced Algorithms and Machine Learning and Bayesian Inference

 The aim of this course is to provide an introduction to computer algorithms and data structures, with an emphasis on foundational material.